Contents

 The Serengeti Marathon is another cultural experience to witness and participate in while in Tanzania.

-This is very unique race since runners get a chance to run within Serengeti National Park.
+This is a unique race because runners have the opportunity to run within Serengeti National Park.

-Like other races, it offers different categories depending on experience and fitness.
+Like other races, it offers categories based on experience and fitness level.

 You can opt for an athletic long run or a 5 km fun race.